Business Insider is hiring a paid intern who loves to write about science

-Business Insider Science is looking for a paid editorial intern to join us this Winter!
+Business Insider’s science team is looking for a paid editorial intern to join us this Fall.

-Instead, they are an integral part of our team.
+Our interns are an integral part of our team.
 Many of our current writers and editors started as interns.
+On the science team, three of our current reporters have worked at BI as interns.

-As a BI intern, you’ll spend your time doing meaningful, important work: researching, pitching, writing, and even breaking science news.
+BI Interns spend their time doing meaningful work: researching, writing, pitching, and producing features — even breaking news if the timing’s right.
 We want people who can find their own stories, pitch them, and write quickly, cleanly, and intelligently.
+We will have you producing as much as you possibly can in no time.

-Our style is smart, conversational, exciting, and geared toward non-scientists.
-Careful attention to detail and an ability to be efficient in a quick-turnaround environment are both skills that are absolutely required for this job.
-We also prize agility in and enthusiasm for tackling wildly different topics — from the latest fitness trends to the growing problem of climate change to new research in space and psychology.
+Our style is smart, conversational, exciting and geared toward non-scientists.
+Having an attention to detail and being efficient in a quick-turnaround environment are both skills required for this job.
+We also prize agility in and enthusiasm for tackling wildly different topics

-Our aim is to help readers engage with the world around them in as many smart, creative ways as possible.
-Science is everywhere.
+Our aim is to help readers appreciate, understand, and use the innovations that surround us while still staying optimistic and solutions-oriented when possible.
+Though we still love a good debunking.

 This position is at our Flatiron headquarters in New York City.
-Internships run for six months and interns are encouraged to work up to 40 hours a week.
+Internships run for 6 months, and interns are encouraged to work up to 40 hours a week.

 Consider applying if:

-- You can translate complicated studies, decrypt complex developments, and make science and health exciting for a general audience.
+- You can decrypt complex or esoteric developments and make science exciting for a general audience.

+- You generate more story ideas than you know what to do with, and find yourself writing day-two stories for the web on day one.

+- You can bring unique context to trending news and make those stories your own.

+- You’re interminably wowed by human ingenuity and obsessed with the future.

+After-hours duties may also include helping retain our Science Friday trivia champion title over rival publications.

-Apply here with a resume, clips, and a cover letter telling us what makes you passionate about science reporting.
+Apply here with a resume, clips, and a cover letter telling us what excites you about science reporting.

 NOW WATCH: People doing backflips on a two-inch wide strap is a real sport called slacklining